-The Patek Philippe Ref.
-6002 Sky Moon Tourbillon replica watch is the manufacture’s most complicated …
+The new blue dial Patek Philippe Sky Moon Tourbillon replica watch is a successor of …

 The reference 2497 holds special value to collectors, as it was the brand’s first Patek Philippe perpetual calendar Moon Phase replica wristwatch made in series to feature center seconds.

 Dials of the first series of reference 2497, as seen in the present example, were fitted with Arabic and dot raised hour markers, whereas models produced later feature faceted, baton hour markers.
 This wristwatch features a stunning silvered satin finished dial fitted with beautiful feuille hands.